ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab02.md

 * `cd cs8` changes into the cs8 directory under the current directory
 * `cd ~/cs8` changes into the cs8 directory under your home directory <em>regardless of the current working directory (because `~` is a shortcut for the absolute path of your home directory.)
+* `cd ..` will move you up one directory from your current directory.
 * `mkdir lab02` will create a lab02 directory under your current working directory
 * `ls` lists the files in your current directory